 bus-vm — AI Platform VM status client

-runtime lifecycle state directly.
+you need the GPU runtime lifecycle state directly.

 Common task